 I am frequently asked about shock absorbers on trailers.
 Most trailers do not have them.
 In general, if you wish to have a cushioned ride, shocks are great.
 If a little bouncing is not a bother to the load, shocks are not necessary.

+Note that shocks will not reduce the bouncing of a nearly empty trailer.
 Shocks work between the axle and the frame and require motion (compression) to operate.
 The bouncing of a nearly empty trailer is usually the tires (like bouncing a basketball).
 To avoid bouncing, reduce tire pressure when the trailer is empty — maybe as low as 15 psi or even 10 psi.

 The key is using the right suspension for the application.
 This article cannot cover every possibility, so use the knowledge to choose a suspension that best fits the need.